ALeitert/aleitert.github.io/_projects/p2cUnionJoin.md

 ---
-title: "Union Join and Subset Graph of Acyclic Hypergraphs"
+title: "Union Join and Subset Graph of Acyclic&nbsp;Hypergraphs"
 description: Implementation of the algorithms in my paper "Computing the Union Join and Subset Graph of Acyclic Hypergraphs in Subquadratic Time".
 Work in progress.

 layout: default